Welcome to today's edition of the Rush 24-7 podcast.

 I voted late in the afternoon yesterday.

-I went and played golf, got uh got ten holes in before the sunset, would have gotten more in, but except the guy I was playing with kept wanting to talk about the election.
+Would have gotten more in, but except the guy I was playing with kept wanting to talk about the election.

-So uh I get in a car after voting, and I'm driving home listening to Fox on the uh radio, and and these guys are that they're leaking the exit poll data without actually reporting it.
+So funny, I get in the car after voting, and I'm driving home listening to Fox on the radio.

-I'm saying, oh man, this sounds horrible.
+I'm saying, oh, man, this sounds horrible.

-Uh the days of economic prosperity and economic growth in America are over, according to people in these exit polls.
+The days of economic prosperity and economic growth in America are over, according to people in these exit polls.

 So I want you to just keep these numbers in mind.